July 1

 Which provinces formed the original Dominion of Canada?

-How did the British North America Act shape Canada’s government?
+When did the British North America Act cease to be Canada’s constitution?

 Related Portfolio Site

-America 250 Atlas: Dominion of Canada Established by British Act is part of U.S. presidential, constitutional, or national civic history.
+America 250 Atlas: Dominion of Canada Established by British North America Act is part of U.S. presidential, constitutional, or national civic history.

 Explore More